Pest S.O.S. 12 Most Common Summer Pests Part 2

 Prevention:

-- Keep your plants healthy.
+• Keep your plants healthy.
 Prevent them from becoming stressed, which attracts opportunistic pests.
-Remove leaves, which show leaf miner damage, to prevent them from spreading.
+Remove leaves to slow leaf miner damage and prevent them from spreading.

-- Attract beneficial insects.
-Leaf miners can usually be controlled by their natural predators, so planting a variety of flowers which bloom during all seasons to attract beneficial insects can be an effective method of prevention.
+• Attract beneficial insects.
+Leaf miners can usually be controlled by their natural predators, so planting a variety of flowers that bloom during all seasons to attract beneficial insects can be an effective method of prevention.

 Control: Spray plants with an organic spinosad-based insecticide such as Captain Jack’s Dead Bug Brew.
 It is usually enough to deter them, and it is safe to use on edibles.